(Photograph = male baboons with Opuntia in Africa)

 Introduction

-What a mouthful-of-a-title.
+It’s a mouthful of a title.
 What does it mean?
-Opuntiophagous is derived from two root words: Opuntia and phagous.
+Opuntiaphagous comes from two parts: Opuntia and -phagous.
 We all know what Opuntia means.
-Phagous (from Greek) means “eating something.”
-Opuntiophagous means “eating Opuntia.”
-Vertebrates are anything with a backbone: turtles, lizards, birds, cows, goats, etc.
+Phagous (from Greek) means “eating.”
+So, opuntiaphagous means “eating Opuntia.”
+Vertebrates are animals with backbones—turtles, lizards, birds, cows, goats, and more.

 The Details

-Park Nobel edited a book that was published in 2002.
-The title was Cacti, Biology and Uses.
-There were many chapters and even more authors.
-Chapter 7 described vertebrates known to eat Opuntia (or some part of an Opuntia).
+Park Nobel edited a 2002 book about cacti.
+In Chapter 7, the authors described vertebrates known to eat Opuntia (or some part of an Opuntia).

-Fruit was the most commonly eaten part of Opuntia, but seeds, nectar, pollen, cladodes, and even roots were reported.
+Fruit is the most commonly eaten part, but seeds, nectar, pollen, cladodes, and even roots are also taken.

 Tortoises, iguanas, and certain lizards eat various parts of Opuntia.
-Ostriches, emus, doves, and quail all are known to eat some part of Opuntia.
+Ostriches, emus, doves, and quail are all known to eat some portion, too.
 Rabbits, jackrabbits, ground squirrels, and sloths eat Opuntia.
-Gray foxes, porcupines, and black bears have all been observed eating Opuntia.
-Bison, mule deer, and goats all eat Opuntia.
+Gray foxes, porcupines, and black bears have been observed eating it.
+Bison, mule deer, and goats also consume Opuntia.

 Additional Reading: Vertebrate Consumption of Opuntias